Whitetail Deer Hunting Tips and Facts for a Successful Hunt - The Trophy is in the Eye of the Beholder

 2. Learn the travel patterns of the deer on the property.
 Start as soon as the deer hunting season ends, record rubs, scrapes, feeding and bedding areas.
 Once the snow hits the ground, the trails are all laid out so you can record travel routes and intersections.
 Mark them on your GPS and transfer them to google earth on your computer.

-3. Deer beds can be found in these three main areas :
+3. Deer beds can be found in these four main areas :

 a) Stands of evergreens.